nitinkgp23/nitinkgp23.github.io/_posts/2020-09-23-A to Z- guide to your campus placements.md

 + Do not copy code from your friends or directly from other websites like Geeks for Geeks.
 Some companies have a very strict policy against plagiarism, and they will outright reject you if they find your code plagiarized.

 + Whether you can use STL or not in the coding round varies between company to company.
 90% of the companies allow you to use STL, but compilers provided by some other do not allow you to do so.
 (In our year, Microsoft and Google were among those.)
-Hence, before placement tests begin, go back to the basics, and understand how to take input from console, difference between C-style and C++ strings or how to use pointers (and not references!.
+Hence, before placement tests begin, go back to the basics, and understand how to take input from console, difference between C-style and C++ strings or how to use pointers (and not references!).

 + Sometimes, during the test, you will write your most optimal solution to the problem, but still all test cases won't pass.
 Maybe the company expects a better solution from you or maybe you are on the edge: one extra unnecessary loop might be the cause of the 'Time Limit Exceeded' error.
 In such a case, sometimes writing code in a different language works (e.g. Python).
 Generally, the Time Limit considerations are built in differently for each language, hence if you are lucky, you will pass over that 'edge' by simply writing it in a different language.
 (Note that, this should be your last resort, when you know, there can't be a more optimal solution to this question.)

 **Diversify**

-*Diversify!* Do not put your entire focus on 1 company or 1 profile only.
+*Diversify!* Do not put your entire focus on one company or one profile only.
 When you have gone through CDC placement process, you will realize that the process is not entirely fair.
 It has a signficant amount of *randomness* included.
 Some people may get placed in a better company than they expected, while some may not even get shortlisted in the company they prepared for last 4 momths.
 It happens.
 There are tons of applicants, and only a few has to get in.
 Even if you are among the best, it may happen that you didn't make the cut.
 So, what is the best way to beat the *randomnesss* factor?

 Diversify.
 Have a dream company in your mind, but prepare well for other companies too.
 Do not stick to just one profile.
-If you are preparing for Data-Science primarily, do come coding on the side too.
+If you are preparing for Data-Science primarily, do some coding on the side too.

 ## FAQs